-In fact, according to the Centers for Disease Control and Prevention (opens in new tab), the number-one source of added sugars in the U.S. diet is sugar-sweetened beverages such as soft drinks, tea and fruit drinks.
+According to the Centers for Disease Control and Prevention, the number-one source of added sugars in the U.S. diet is sugar-sweetened beverages such as soft drinks, tea and fruit drinks.
 Hence, as a population, we need to look at reducing the amount of added sugars we’re taking in.

 And just because diet soda is 'diet,' doesn’t make it a so-called 'health food,' added Sharon Fowler, epidemiologist at the University of Texas Health Science Center at San Antonio.
 "In fact, it's not a food at all, it's simply a slurry of chemicals, a number of which may have deleterious effects on the body," she said.